Log in to SmartyGrants

 An application must be made by a single organisation that will accept responsibility for the delivery of the project if the application is successful.

-No, you must be incorporated at the time of application.
+No, you must be incorporated as at 12 June 2020.
 For more information about becoming incorporated, call the registry of co-operatives and associations at NSW Fair Trading on 1800 502 042.

-If you have an ABN, you can check your incorporation status on the Australian Business Register website.
+If you have an ABN, you can check your incorporation status online.

 It is preferable that your organisation holds an ABN and that it links to your organisation’s name and/or trading or business name.
 If your organisation name does not match the details for the ABN, please call NSW Fair Trading on 1800 502 042 to update your details.